nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Get directly dependent modules that can be upgraded

-Use this to keep your modules updated.
+Keep your modules updated.
 Similar function is integrated in VSCode official Go plugin and GoLand.

 ```